diasdmhub/AdGuard_Home_Zabbix_Template/README.md

 <BR>

 ---
 1️⃣ After importing the template to Zabbix and creating AdGuard's host, encode **your** AdGuard Authorization string `username:password` to Base64.
-Examples:
+See the examples bellow.
   - Shell
 > ```shell
 > echo -n 'username:password' | base64